Enea Studio

 | Pages | 10 | Organization only | BreadcrumbList |

 Collections had zero rich-results-eligible schema.
 Google Rich Results Test confirmed: no items detected on any collection page.
-This meant 191 pages — representing the primary category navigation — had no chance of appearing with enhanced SERP features.
+This meant 191 pages - representing the primary category navigation - had no chance of appearing with enhanced SERP features.
+For a detailed walkthrough of implementing article and product schema in Liquid, see my article schema guide.

 CollectionPage + ItemList Implementation